${\rm f}_{0}(980)$ production in inelastic pp collisions at $\sqrt{s} = 5.02$ TeV: Results and Discussion

 The data are also compared to a recent coalescence calculation~\cite{Lin:2004en,Gu:2019oyz} that uses the AMPT multiphase transport model~\cite{Lin:2004en}, coupled with a coalescence afterburner with Gaussian Wigner function to generate \fzero in three configurations, i.e., as a $\rm{s\bar{s}}$ meson, as a $\rm{u\bar{u}s\bar{s}}$ tetraquark state, and as a $\rm{K^+K^-}$ molecule.
 The AMPT model contains four main components namely initial conditions, partonic interactions, conversion from partonic to hadronic matter, and interactions among hadrons based on a relativistic transport (ART) model~\cite{Li:1995pra,Li:2001xh}.
 The initial conditions are obtained from the HIJING model~\cite{Wang:1991hta} and the partonic interactions are determined according to the Zhang's Parton Cascade model~\cite{Zhang:1997ej}.
 In~\cite{Gu:2019oyz}, the authors use the phase-space information of quarks from this stage to implement quark coalescence for the \fzero with the $\rm{s\bar{s}}$ and tetraquark configurations.
 In the default version of AMPT, the conversion of partons to hadrons is then calculated with the Lund string fragmentation~\cite{Andersson:1983jt,Andersson:1983ia,Sjostrand:1993yb}, while in the string melting version of the model~\cite{Lin:2001zk}, a quark coalescence approach is used to combine partons to form hadrons.
 The phase-space information of kaons generated at this stage by AMPT is used as input for the coalescence afterburner for the \fzero molecular state.
-As shown in Fig.~\ref{fig:ptspectrum}, the \ssbar, the molecule, and the tetraquark configuration predictions underestimate the \fzero \pt distribution by a factor of about three, and by two and three orders of magnitude, respectively.
+As shown in Fig.~\ref{fig:ptspectrum}, the \ssbar calculation underestimates the \fzero \pt distribution by a factor of about three, whereas the molecule and the tetraquark configuration predictions are two and three orders of magnitude lower, respectively.
 Note that the molecule and the tetraquark configuration prediction ratios to data are reported in the lowest panel of Fig.~\ref{fig:ptspectrum}~ multiplied by a factor of 100 to improve the visibility.
 In addition, the shape of the \pt spectra for the $\rm{s\bar{s}}$ and the $\rm{u\bar{u}s\bar{s}}$ tetraquark configurations are found to be significantly steeper than the measured one.
 Instead, the ratio between the model prediction for the $\rm{K^+K^-}$ molecule configuration and the data exhibits a milder \pt dependence within uncertainties in the considered \pt range (0--3.5 \GeVc), indicating that in this configuration the model can reproduce qualitatively better the measured spectral shape.
+Recent theoretical calculations that investigate the inclusive \fzero production according to the colour-singlet gluon-gluon fusion and colour evaporation model have been proposed by the authors of~\cite{Lebiedowicz:2020bwo}.
+As these exploratory studies are currently available only for \seven, a comparison with the data presented in this letter is auspicable in the near future.

 The per-event \pt-integrated yield, d$N$/d$y$, and average transverse momentum, $\langle p_{\mathrm{T}} \rangle$, are calculated by integrating the \pt-differential yield in the measured transverse momentum range.
 The obtained values are the following: